daveshah1/openMixR/README.md

 this is far from complete so I will be using the display at first in a mode where it upscales from 1080p - which still looks a lot nicer than a native 1080p LCD.

+I am also working on a custom HLS tool, not yet released, that will be used to create much of the FPGA processing code that runs on the headset.
+An early version of this was used for the aforementioned low res demos.

 ## Hardware Features

 The main components of the hardware are: